 Where are the trial areas located?

-The areas will be established in collaboration between local operation managers, gardeners, researchers and students.
-They will be run by AU’s Parks and Gardens Section
+From 2022 onwards, a number of new trial areas areas will be established in collaboration between the local operations managers, gardeners, researchers and students.

 Biodiversity refers to diversity and variety in living organisms (flora and fauna) in a given environment.
 The term covers the variety of different species but also the genetic variety within a single species as well as the variety of habitats and the interplay between different species.